everscale-org/docs/src/overview/differences-from-evm.md

 - The gas price is constant.
 Gas wars are impossible.
 However, transactions may take longer due to threads synchronization
 - There are limits on data structure size per contract, for instance, token and NFT standards
 - Everything is a smart contract, even a simple wallet.
 A single public key can correspond to a different wallets
 - Data structures and memory model differences.
-Iterable mappings and other T-Sol specific types
+Iterable mappings and other TVM specific types